-Who do I sue if the other driver doesn’t have insurance?
+Who do I sue if the other driver in the car accident doesn’t have insurance?

 Because Florida is a no-fault state for car insurance, drivers are required to carry personal injury protection (PIP) on their auto insurance policies.
 That means your insurer will need to cover a portion of your lost wages and medical expenses up to the limitations on your policy.
 When these limits are met, we may sue the driver directly, bypassing negotiations with the insurance company.
 It's also a good idea to add uninsured and underinsured driver coverage to your auto insurance policy.
 This will provide you with additional coverage if your accident damages exceed your PIP limits and the other driver didn't have sufficient (or any) insurance.

-Should I negotiate with the insurance company or accept its offer?
+Should I negotiate with the insurance company or accept its car accident settlement offer?

 If the insurance company has made you a quick offer, it’s likely because it knows your claim is worth more and is hoping a fast offer will persuade you to settle before you realize the true value of your damages.
 An experienced lawyer can prepare you for what a reasonable compensation award would be in your case so you don’t accept anything less that what you’re owed.

-What if I’m partially to blame for the accident?
+What if I’m partially to blame for the car accident?